neilenns/mobiflight-docs/content/devices/stepper-motor/_index.md

 ---
-title: Steppers
+title: Stepper motors
-description: Steppers for MobiFlight output
+description: How to use stepper motors with MobiFlight.
+og_image: card-images/devices/stepper-motor.png
 ---